Outsourcing: 2000-2012 R&D

 As forecast in 2003, R&D is outsourced.
 Ownership of intellectual property by the outsourcing company, despite outside development, was the goal.
 To defend against tax-motivated cost-shifting, the U.S. government passed regulations in 2006 to make outsourcing research harder.
 Despite many R&D contracts given to Indian universities and labs, only some research solutions were patented.

 While Pfizer moved some of its R&D from the UK to India, a Forbes article suggested that it is increasingly more dangerous to offshore IP-sensitive projects to India, because of India's continued ignorance of patent regulations.
 In turn, companies such as Pfizer and Novartis, have lost rights to sell many of their cancer medications in India because of lack of IP protection.

 Future trends

-A 2018 University of Chicago Law School article titled "The Future of Outsourcing" begins with "The future of outsourcing is digital."
+A Mayer Brown article, "The Future of Outsourcing", published by University of Chicago Law School in 2018, begins with "The future of outsourcing is digital."
 According to other sources, the "Do what you do best and outsource the rest" approach means that "integration with retained systems" is the new transition challenge; people training still exists, but is merely an "also".

 There is more complexity than before, especially when the outside company may be an integrator.

 While the number of technically skilled labor grows in India, Indian offshore companies are increasingly tapping into the skilled labor already available in Eastern Europe to better address the needs of the Western European R&D market.